-Gorilla Homes, Gorilla Trekking Destinations
+Gorilla Safari Destinations

-Just like any other travel destinations, it’s important to book earlier and avoid high peak seasons.
+Just like any other travel destination, it’s important to book earlier and avoid high peak seasons.
 You need to choose your lodge or accommodation carefully.
 Sometimes working with a tour operator can save you lots of money.

-There are many guides around the internet which will instruct you to get to a bus up to Kabale and find your way to view the gorillas in Bwindi.
+There are many guides around the internet that will instruct you to get a bus up to Kabale and find your way to view the gorillas in Bwindi.
 But this is not easy at all.
 For whatever reasons you have, please use a tour operator in order to have a successful safari.
 You can think of a cheap gorilla tour but in the end, it can turn out to be expensive.

 What else to do after a Gorilla Tracking?

-In Uganda you can visit other primates such as the chimpanzee, baboons and monkey species.
-Sorry you won’t find the Orangutans here!
-You can visit Queen Elizabeth National Park for the tree climbing lions.
+In Uganda, you can visit other primates such as the chimpanzee, baboons, and monkey species.
+Sorry, you won’t find the Orangutans here!
+You can visit Queen Elizabeth National Park for the tree-climbing lions.
 You can also visit Other East African destinations such as Kenya and Tanzania.

 Can you adopt a gorilla?